 \subsection{Reconstruction}

-In order to {partially} recover the primordial features lost in the {structure formation}, we {perform reconstruction of} the initial density field from the late-time density field using {the} nonlinear reconstruction algorithm {described in} \citet{shi2018}.
+In order to {partially} \Baojiu{retrieve} the primordial features damped during {structure formation}, we {perform reconstruction of} the initial density field from the late-time density field using {the} nonlinear reconstruction algorithm {described in} \citet{shi2018}.
 This reconstruction method is based on mass conservation.
-Without assuming any cosmological model or {having} free parameters except the size of the mesh used to calculate the density field, it uses multigrid Gauss-Seidel relaxation to solve the nonlinear partial differential equation which governs the mapping between the initial Lagrangian and final Eulerian coordinates of particles in evolved density fields.
-Previous tests show that the reconstructed density field is over $\sim 80\%$ correlated with the initial density field for $k \lesssim 0.6 \ h \rm Mpc^{-1}$, {if reconstruction is performed on the dark matter density field,} which cover the scales of our interest, {though the performance becomes poorer when the method is applied on density fields calculated from sparse tracers \citep{Birkin:2018nag,Wang:2019zuq,Liu:2020pvy}.
+Without assuming a cosmological model or {having} free parameters except the size of the mesh used to calculate the density field, it employs multigrid Gauss-Seidel relaxation to solve the nonlinear partial differential equation which governs the mapping between the initial Lagrangian and final Eulerian coordinates of particles in evolved density fields.
+Previous tests show that the reconstructed density field is over $\sim 80\%$ correlated with the initial density field for $k \lesssim 0.6 \ h \rm Mpc^{-1}$, {if reconstruction is performed on the dark matter density field,} which cover the scales of our interest, {but the performance becomes poorer when the method is instead applied on the density fields calculated from sparse tracers \citep{Birkin:2018nag,Wang:2019zuq,Liu:2020pvy}.
 This method is implemented in a modified version of the {\sc ecosmog} code \citep{li2012, li2013}, which itself is based on {\sc ramses}.}